 How to beat the chattering donkey

-In September this year, it will be 4 years that I have set sail and left the safe harbor.
-It was a bumpy ride to be sure but besides my wife and my kids, it was the best thing that ever happened to me.
+In September this year, it will be 4 years since I have set sail and left the safe harbor.
+It was a bumpy ride, but besides my wife and my kids, it was the best thing that ever happened to me.

-When I say it was a bumpy ride, it might sound a little romantic but I would not want anyone to get this the wrong way.
-It was incredibly hard, fraught with failure and starting over right after having crashed the plane is not for the fainthearted.
+It might sound a little romantic when I say it was a bumpy ride, but I would not want anyone to get this the wrong way.
+It was tough, fraught with failure, and starting over right after having crashed the plane is not for the fainthearted.

 But what’s the choice?
 I had burned bridges so there was no going back.
 It was all or nothing and I owed it to my kids that it would be all.